 CyberKnife – Liver Cancer Overview

 The CyberKnife® Robotic Radiosurgery System was cleared by the U.S. Food and Drug Administration in 2001 to treat tumors anywhere in the body, including the liver.
-Despite its name, the CyberKnife System is not a surgical procedure.
-In fact, there is no cutting or anesthesia involved.
-Instead, the CyberKnife System uses advanced robotics and sophisticated software to treat tumors in motion with high doses of pin-point, sub-millimeter accurate radiation directly to liver tumors.
-The CyberKnife System offers patients a non-invasive alternative to those who cannot undergo liver cancer surgery due to their poor medical condition, or who refuse surgery, an alternative treatment for liver cancers.
+Despite its name, the CyberKnife System is not a surgical procedure, and there is no cutting or anesthesia involved.
+Instead, the CyberKnife System uses advanced robotics and sophisticated software to treat tumors in motion with high doses of pinpoint, sub-millimeter accurate radiation directly to liver tumors.
+The CyberKnife System offers patients a non-invasive alternative to those who cannot undergo liver cancer surgery due to their poor medical condition, or who refuse surgery, as an alternative treatment for liver cancers.

 Pasadena CyberKnife liver tumor treatments are performed on an outpatient basis in one to five days, requiring no overnight hospital stays.
 Most patients experience minimal to no side effects with a quick recovery time and can return to normal daily activity even on their treatment days.